Ranveer Singh BROKE DOWN While Recreating The Historic World Cup Win For Kabir Khan's '83

 The Historic Win Scene Was Filmed In Five Days

-Kabir Khan told the tabloid, "We shot for five days at the Lord's stadium in London, entering the membersonly Long Room where no camera had ventured before, the dressing rooms and locker rooms, then stepped out on the balcony where the World cup was presented to Kapil Sir'."
+Kabir Khan told the tabloid, "We shot for five days at the Lord's stadium in London, entering the membersonly Long Room where no camera had ventured before, the dressing rooms and locker rooms, then stepped out on the balcony where the World cup was presented to Kapil Sir'." (sic)

 Ranveer Singh's Emotional Moment On The Sets